KoldBrewEd/api4graphql-mcp/README.md

 # MCP GraphQL Server

 A Model Context Protocol (MCP) server for exposing GraphQL APIs as MCP tools.
-This server demonstrates how to bridge any GraphQL API (here, the Countries API) to the MCP ecosystem, enabling natural language and programmatic access via MCP clients like Cursor.
+This server demonstrates how to bridge any GraphQL API (public or Microsoft Fabric) to the MCP ecosystem, enabling natural language and programmatic access via MCP clients like Cursor.

 ## Features